-- Protocols (left column) - Profiles that can be assigned to the protocols and their parameters (right column)
+- The list of protocols (left column).
+Certain protocols are grouped by theme: Instant messaging, Industrial protocols, Microsoft protocols and VoIP / Streaming. - Profiles that can be assigned to the protocols and their parameters (right column)

 The zone for profiles is empty by default and allows you to select a protocol in the left column.